pauldotknopf/blue-ribbon/README.md

 A few days later, on Jun 5th, Greg Blum arrived at my home to resolve the matter.

 We both took a look at the damage.
-Greg pointed out some smaller notches around the window, which were less noticable.
+Greg pointed out some smaller notches around the window, which were less noticeable.
 He said to me "this isn't a problem, I have a guy that can fix this, no problem."
-I was initially planning on holding payment until the damage was resolved, but Greg then said in a persistant/abrasive tone, "I can't float this debt, I need you to pay the invoice."
+I was initially planning on holding payment until the damage was resolved, but Greg then said in a persistent/abrasive tone, "I can't float this debt, I need you to pay the invoice."
 I attempted to compromise, stating "Ok, I will pay the invoice, but only as long as you write on the receipt that you are responsible for the damages, with your signature."
 He did so.

 <details>
-  <summary>Final reciept</summary>
+  <summary>Final receipt</summary>

   ![](./resources/receipt1.jpg)